Spelling Words in Spanish with CH — Master the Sound and Spelling!

 As you can see, the Spanish spelling of “ch” is always a hard “ch” sound, even for words you may be used to pronouncing with a softer “sh” sound.

 Now, we already classified “ch” as a digraph and not as a letter in the Spanish alphabet.
 If you took Spanish classes a couple of years ago, you were probably taught that the “ch,” along with the “ll,” are separate letters in the Spanish alphabet.
 Maybe you even took classes recently where you learned that “ch” is a letter itself!
 However, in 2010, the Real Academia Española officially removed these pairings of consonants from the Spanish alphabet, classifying them as digraphs, or dígrafos.
 (You can think of digraphs as diphthongs for consonants!)
 Therefore, while many Spanish alphabet activities may still include the “ch” as a separate letter, note that is not a letter, but a digraph.

 Homeschool Spanish Academy’s free eBook for beginners called Weird & Wacky Spanish Stories for Beginners is best suited for A2 level and above, but it’s also perfect for A1 learners who wish to improve their fluency through reading.
 It’s fun for kids and adults!
 It’s full of silly and suspenseful stories, great pictures, and English-Spanish parallel text.

 We are sure you’re going to love it!

 Spelling Words in Spanish with CH

-Enough about digraphs!
-Let’s start spelling in Spanish!
+Now let’s start spelling in Spanish!
 Below you will find a few charts with “ch” words organized by their length.
 To get the most out of these Spanish spelling lists, practice spelling them out loud using the Spanish letters.
 To refresh your memory, check out how to say “c” and “h” in Spanish: